tsargent/webbywebsite.com/content/blog/hello-world/index.md

 ### Transforming Content

-Just as Gatsby sources data with various source plugins, it parses that data with various transformer plugins.
+Just as Gatsby sources data with various __source plugins__, it parses that data with various transformer plugins.
 To illustrate, let's assume I am sourcing entirely from my file system.
 I will then use gatsby-source-filesystem to get that data.
 But those files might be json, xml, csv, etc. Each kind of file needs a different transformer to prepare that data for Gatsby's data layer.
 In our case, we are only using markdown files, so we will use the [gatsby-transformer-remark](https://www.gatsbyjs.org/packages/gatsby-transformer-remark/) plugin.
 Again, we add it as a dev dependency, and then add it to `gatsby-config.js`.
 Now, when Gatsby builds, it turns each markdown file into a graphql node, with properties like `html` and `frontmatter` that we can access in our queries.

 We can inspect and explore this data by using GraphiQL, which is a GraphQL ui that we can access in a browser after running `gatsby develop` and browsing http://localhost:8000/___graphql.
 If we look at the Explorer in GraphiQL, we see a few queries that gatsby-transformer-remark has added, such as `allMarkdownRemark`.
 Running this   query will show the html of our first post: